DevExpress/testcafe/README.md

     .page `https://devexpress.github.io/testcafe/example`;  // specify the start page

-//then create the test function where you’ll place the code: test('My first test', async t => {
+//then create the test function where you'll place the code: test('My first test', async t => {
     // insert your test code in this section await t